 oxycodone

-A strong, addictive prescription painkiller derived partly from opium, similar in effect to morphine.
+Oxycodone (noun) means a strong, addictive prescription painkiller derived partly from opium, similar in effect to morphine.
+Example: “The doctor prescribed oxycodone for severe pain after the surgery.”

-How to Use Oxycodone
+How to use oxycodone

 Learner’s notesIn plain EnglishA powerful opioid painkiller, chemically related to codeine and morphine, with a high risk of dependence.